-On this day, April 28th in 1928, Yves Klein a French artist, the leading member of the French artistic movement of Nouveau réalisme was born.
-Klein was a pioneer in the development of performance art and a forerunner of minimal art and pop art.
+Yves Klein was a French artist and a leading member of the French artistic movement of Nouveau Réalisme.
+Klein was a pioneer in the development of performance art and a forerunner of minimal art and Pop Art.

-Yves Klein is famous of one thing in particular – of his International Klein Blue (IKB).
+Yves Klein is famous for one thing in particular, his International Klein Blue (IKB).
 It is a color of deep blue hue which was “created” by Klein and used in his art.
-In May 1960, Klein registered the paint formula under the name International Klein Blue (IKB) at the Institut national de la propriété industrielle (INPI), but he never patented IKB.
+In May 1960, Klein registered the paint formula under the name International Klein Blue (IKB) at the Institut National de la Propriété Industrielle (INPI), but he never patented IKB.

-Klein of course, created masterpieces also without IKB – you can read about his golden period in our other article, but today, we want to introduce to you 10 of his most famous works in blue.
+Klein, of course, created masterpieces also without IKB, you can read about his golden period in our other article.
+Today, we want to introduce you to 10 of his most famous works in blue.

 1. IKB 191

 Yves Klein began making monochromes in 1947.
 For him, they were a rejection of the idea of representation in painting and therefore the way to attain creative freedom.
 Klein did not give titles to these works but after his death in 1962 his widow Rotraut Klein-Moquay numbered all the known blue monochromes IKB 1 to IKB 194, in a sequence that did not reflect their chronological order.

 IKB 45 was one of nearly two hundred blue monochrome paintings Yves Klein made during his short life.
 On May 12, 1962, Klein showed symptoms of a heart attack, and on May 15 he suffered a second, full heart attack after attending a friend’s opening night exhibition.
 Yves never recovered and died at his home on June 6, 1962, at the age of 34.